Symplectic structure in open string field theory III: Electric field: string vertices

 \section{$SL(2,\mathbb{R})$ string vertices}

 In this appendix, we construct the local coordinates for the (cubic and quartic) $SL(2,\mathbb{R})_\lambda$ vertices and (quartic) Feynman diagrams, as well as explain the Feynman decomposition of the moduli space of disks with four cyclically-ordered boundary punctures.
 More details on these local coordinates (and string vertices in general) can be found in~\cite{Sen:2024nfd,Erbin:2023rsq,Sen:2019jpm}.
-Refer to the ancillary~\texttt{Mathematica} notebook for the explicit expressions of the quantities that have not been reported here.
+Refer to the~\texttt{Mathematica} notebook in the Supplementary material for the explicit expressions of the quantities that have not been reported here.

 The cubic $SL(2,\mathbb{R})_\lambda$ vertex for open SFT is defined in terms of the following local coordinates around the boundary punctures $z=\infty, 1, 0$,

 respectively for $0 < |w_i |< 1$ and $\mathrm{Im} \, w_i \geq 0$.
 Here $z$ is the coordinate on the uniformizing UHP.
 The inverse maps are easy to find,